crsmi/portfolio/README.md

   Inspired by an article on [FiveThirtyEight](https://projects.fivethirtyeight.com/complete-history-of-the-nba), I apply the [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) to the AUDL, a professional ultimate league created in 2012.

   This project involves web scraping, application of a statistical model, data analysis and data visualization.
-I have utilized the data model created in this project to win two weekly competitions on [AUDL Pick'Em](http://audlpicks.com) and am currently the overall leader.
+I have utilized the data model created in this project to win two weekly competitions on [AUDL Pick'Em](http://audlpicks.com) and came in second overall for the 2017 overall competition.

 ## DataQuest Projects

-These are guided projects that I have worked on through the [DataQuest](http://www.dataquest.io) platform.
+These are select guided projects that I have worked on through the [DataQuest](http://www.dataquest.io) platform.
 I have earned a [Data Analyst Certificate](https://www.dataquest.io/view_cert/GZELEICN10D6CCSNON26/) through this platform and am working on the Data Science certificate.
+A full list of the projects I have completed can be seen [here](../../../dataquest-projects/blob/master/README.md).

 - [Answering Business Questions Using SQL](../../../dataquest-projects/blob/master/Guided%20Projects/Answering%20Business%20Questions%20Using%20SQL/Basics.ipynb)